hidaytrahman/hr-navigation-responsive-menu/README.md

 HR Navigation Responsive Menu for all type of Web Applications, NATIVE Mobile App with very less code and easy to implement with all possible options

 ####Features
->Responsive
+* Responsive

->Handle Events with 2 option (Click and Mouseover)
+* Handle events with 2 option (Click and Mouseover)

->All Major Browser Compatible
+* All major browsers compatible

->Open with Left side and Top Side
+* Toggle from left side and top side

->Multilple open menu option (Open one at a time or multiple)
+* Multilple open menu option (Open one at a time or multiple)

->Equal width of list Item on Desktop
+* Equal width of menu list on Desktop

->Custom Speed Option
+* Custom speed option

->Lightweight js only (3 kb)
+* Lightweight js only (3 kb)

 ##Documentation